Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 The glowing crane attacks in Arrival exist to teach one of the most important combat rules in the game: if it glows, the answer is often a timed offensive response rather than backing away.
 Use your attack input as the strike is about to connect.
 Hitting too early is the common mistake.
 The glow is your timing cue, but wait for commitment from the crane before you swing.
 If you parry cleanly here, the traps and later parkour-combat sections in Chapter 1 make much more sense.

-Screenshot from Mirrored: Chapter 1
+Screenshot from Motorslice: Chapter 1

-Screenshot from Mirrored: Chapter 1
+Screenshot from Motorslice: Chapter 1

 Unlocking motorslice before the chapter transition

 Near the end of Arrival, you will slide through a narrow passage and reach the section that introduces the motorslice mechanic.
 This matters immediately, because Chapter 1 assumes you understand that orange elements are traversal tools, not background props.
-When you see orange climb points, poles, or surfaces that look integrated with machinery, test motorslice on them.
+When you see orange climb points, poles, or surfaces that look integrated with machinery, use motorslice on them.
 The game uses color language consistently here, and missing that language is one of the easiest ways to get stuck for a minute or two in the City chapter.

 If Arrival feels short, that is normal.
 Its job is to teach the full early-game loop: move, read the environment, parry the glow, then use motorslice for verticality.